[Reading time: 2 mins 20 secs]

 Here's a tip about your desk: Don't put anything on it that you wouldn't have at the office.
 And don't let anyone else put "stuff" on it.

-Here's another reason this is helpful: Research tells us that what we wear affects our self-perception and our performance.
-Did you know that athletes who wear the color red can lift a heavier amount of weight and students who wear a Superman t-shirt are shown to have increased test scores, so why not piggyback on the same concept?
+Here's another reason this is helpful: Research tells us that what we wear affects our self-perception and our performance!
+Athletes who wear the color red can lift a heavier amount of weight, students who wear a Superman t-shirt are shown to have increased test scores, so why not piggyback on the same concept?

-Here's another benefit: when break time comes along, you won't be as tempted to start on messy household chores.
+And here's another benefit: When break time comes along, you won't be as tempted to start on messy household chores.
 Those chores turn short breaks into long breaks really quickly.

 Fake a commute by taking a few minutes to walk around and transition your brain to the work mode.
 Do this at the beginning of the day, at lunchtime, and at the end of your work day.

-In addition to the fake commute at the end of your shift, you can start to separate your brain from the workday by taking a few minutes to tidy up your desk and write a quick To Do list for the next day.
+In addition to the fake commute, help your brain separate from the workday by taking a few minutes to neaten up your desk and maybe even write a To Do list for the next day.

-Studies show that it takes two months to develop a new habit so remind yourself to do this end-of-the-day cleanup by writing a note to yourself.
-Stick it on the door jamb or put it in the middle of the floor so you remember to do it.
+Studies show that it takes two months to develop a new habit so remind yourself to do this end-of-the-day cleanup by writing a note to yourself (and stick it on the door jamb or put it in the middle of the floor so you see it).

 Scheduling a non-work activity forces you to quit on time so you're not working late and then trying to fix a hurried dinner two hours after you should have eaten.